OneDrive/onedrive-api-docs/docs/rest-api/concepts/addressing-driveitems.md

 Item name characters, which are not included in the `pchar` group, such as `#` and ` ` (space), must be percent encoded.

 ### Encoding characters
-Microsoft Graph uses standard percent encoding, where URL-invalid characters are encoded with a % and then the UTF-8 character code for the character.
+This API uses standard percent encoding, where URL-invalid characters are encoded with a % and then the UTF-8 character code for the character.
 For example:

 * `" "` -> `%20`